programminglanguagegrasshopper/easiest-C-program-in-the-world/README.md

 # easiest-C-program-in-the-world
-this is a easy C program made in Visual Studio Code
+this is an easy C program made in Visual Studio Code